-A health saving account (HSA) is a savings account in which money can be set aside for certain medical expenses.
+A Health Savings Account (HSA) is a savings account in which money can be set aside for certain medical expenses.

-Once the money is deposited into the HSA account, you can withdraw it for any medical expense, also tax-free.
+Once the money goes into the HSA account, you can withdraw it for any medical expense, also tax-free.

-Additionally, you can earn interest, your balance carries over each year and can also be invested and can also be invested into a retirement fund.
+Additionally, you can earn interest, your balance carries over each year, and this can become an investment for a retirement fund.

-As you get close to aging into Medicare, it’s important to understand how HSA works with Medicare.
+As you get close to retiring, it’s essential to understand how HSA works with Medicare.

 How Medicare and HSA Work